Made some graphical tweaks to the dashboard.

 - Update: removed the setting to hide/show the subcategories from the list of posts.

-- Update: modified the behaviour of the functionality “group posts by category” – more info in the release notes.
+- Update: modified the behaviour of the functionality 'Group Posts by Category'.

 - Update: the posts count in the list of tags is displayed only if greater than one.